jogg7/Text-Brush/README.md

 Created a Text Brush Program that works like Microft paint

+This project focueses on using classes, objects, and functions.

 <h2> Key Features </h2>

 - Draw Rectangles, Circles, and Lines